carpdiem/carpdiem.github.io/_essays/Slow-and-Steady-is-Bullshit.markdown

 If you want to get to the top of a ladder, you better not try to climb it a quarter-rung every day.
 Do that and you'll never get anywhere, because every day, on the time between your efforts, you'll be slipping back down to the first rung.

 In multitasking research, this phenomenon is called "context switching costs".
-It means that it's hard to get back into the groove of something once you've taken a break.
+It means that it's hard to get back into the groove of something once you've taken a break.<!--more-->

 Instead, I have a different system.
 I set discrete goals, and then I make sacrifices to give my goals the focus I need in order to achieve them violently quickly.